StevenMaude/blog-content/posts/2013/how-to-access-github-over-ssh-on-ubuntu.md

 it.](https://help.github.com/articles/generating-ssh-keys)

-    You should now change the clone URLs GitHub displays to SSH (see the image; where it says clone with HTTPS, SSH..., click on SSH).
+    You should now change the clone URLs GitHub displays to SSH (see the image; where it says clone with HTTPS, SSH…, click on SSH).

     <div class="break-out-of-list">
       <img class="article-image" src="{static}/images/2013/GitHub_clone.png" alt="GitHub sidebar showing the position of the clone URL display.">